 Depending on your teacher, you might also be able to attach a file to your response.

-To change or delete your response, click the Edit
+To change or delete your response, click the Editor Delete icons available in your post.

 How to Review Scores for Blackboard Open Content Assignments and Quizzes